The Jesus Rolls: Plot

-As Jesus Quintana is released from prison and is reminded by the warden that one more strike will get him locked up for good, he is also thanked for winning a bowling tournament for the prison.
-Jesus's friend Petey picks him up and they go into town.
-Finding a classic muscle car, they steal it and drive to his mother's.
+Jesus Quintana is released from prison and is reminded by the warden that one more strike will get him locked up for good; he is also thanked for winning a bowling tournament for the prison.
+Jesus's friend Petey picks him up and they go into town, where they steal a classic muscle car and drive to Jesus's mother's house.
 She is having sex with a man who Quintana kicks out.
 He gives her some money and they have dinner.
 When Petey and Quintana return the car to where it was parked, the owner confronts them with a gun.
 His girlfriend Marie recognizes Quintana.
 As Petey runs away, the owner shoots him in the testicles, so Quintana beats him up.

-Petey, Quintana, and Marie take off in the car and exchange it at a chop shop.
+Petey, Quintana, and Marie flee in the car and exchange it at a chop shop.
 Quintana takes Petey to a doctor to get the bullet fragment extracted.
-After they learn it only pierced the scrotum, they rob him.
-Marie stays behind and cuts the chop shop mechanic's hair.
-Petey and Quintana return and have him damage the muscle car's brakes and structural integrity.
-The trio then take off in the other car.
+After learning it only pierced the scrotum, they rob him.
+Marie cuts the chop shop mechanic's hair.
+Petey and Quintana instruct him to damage the muscle car's brakes and structural integrity.
+The trio then leave in another car.

-Stopping at a restaurant, Petey and Quintana take off upon seeing cops.
+Stopping at a restaurant, Petey and Quintana flee upon seeing cops.
 They steal two bicycles and are chased by farmers.
-Marie leaves the restaurant and is chased for pulling a runner.
+Marie leaves the restaurant and is chased for not paying.
 Petey and Quintana steal another car, drive to train tracks and board a train.
-Getting off, they watch a woman breast feed her infant in a train station.
-Marie finds them there and angrily confronts them for deserting her, then the trio board another one.
+Upon disembarking, Marie finds and angrily confronts them for deserting her and the trio board another train.